Gareth Hock

+Hock began his career at Wigan Warriors in 2003, and had spells playing for Widnes Vikings, Salford Red Devils, Leigh Centurions, Featherstone Rovers and Barrow Raiders.
+He returned to Leigh Centurions before retiring in 2019.
+He won 4 caps for Great Britain and 5 for England at international level.

 Early life

-Wigan-born Gareth Charnock joined Wigan's scholarship scheme from St Jude's, a local amateur team.
+Wigan-born Gareth Charnock joined Wigan Warriors' scholarship scheme from St Jude's, a local amateur team.
 He changed his surname after his parents separated.

+Career

 2000s

 Hock gained international experience playing in the Great Britain Academy side that toured Australia in 2001.
-He worked his way up through the Wigan Warriors' scholarship and Academy systems, playing in the Academy Under-19s team during the 2002 season.
-However, injury forced him to miss much of the latter part of the year.
+He worked his way up through the Wigan Warriors' scholarship and Academy systems, playing in the Academy Under-19s team during the 2002 season, but injury forced him to miss much of the latter part of the year.
 He was also called up to the England Academy squad to face the Aussie Schoolboys in December 2002.
 He played in the first Test, scoring a vital try in England's historic victory.
 He had achieved amateur representative honours, touring with Great Britain U16s and U18s.